 The honey-coloured ironstone and Palladian proportions of the Stables, make it the most satisfying building in the Park at Althorp.
 The architectural chronicler Nikolaus Pevsner wrote in the 1950s, 'It might well be argued that the stables are the finest piece of architecture at Althorp.'
 Charles, the current earl Spencer says, 'The only criticism I would have of the building is that it shows up Althorp itself, which has neither the Stables' warmth, nor their beautiful lines'.
 The deep Tuscan portico was modelled on Inigo Jones’s St Paul’s Church, in London’s Covent Garden.
 The Stables were built in the 1730s by Roger Morris.
-Until Victorian times home to 100 horses and 40 grooms, the Stables today house the exhibition celebrating the life of Diana, Princess of Wales.
+Until Victorian times home to 100 horses and 40 grooms, the Stables today house the new exhibition celebrating the characters of the Spencer family.

 Sculpted by the Flemish carver Peter Scheemakers, who also made the busts of Shakespeare and John Dryden in Westminster Abbey, this stunning fireplace was moved to Althorp from Spencer House in London.
 The faces are of the Greek poets Hesiod and Homer.

 Portrait of Albert Edward John, Seventh Earl Spencer